 - 8.1 Where we owe a client a Best Execution Obligation, we may place orders for execution using a variety of different entities.
 These will include ones that we believe will enable us to obtain on a consistent basis the best possible result on behalf of our clients.
 The nature of the product or instrument that is to be traded as part of an order will determine the individual entities that we may be able to use to execute the order.
-For specific products we may have access to only one type of entity or only a single entity. - 8.2 Client orders are executed through the following different types of entities open to TAM Limited listed in Appendix 1. - 8.3 These entities will have access to the following types of trading venues, including: - venues having regulated market status under MiFID or classed equivalently in countries outside the EEA; - trading platforms having Multi-lateral trading facility ("MTF") status and Organised Trading Facilities (OTF) under MiFID II; - Unit Trust / ICVC operators/Authorised Corporate Directors; - other OTC sources of liquidity such as: - order crossing networks and electronic trading platforms not having regulated market or MTF status under MiFID II;
+For specific products we may have access to only one type of entity or only a single entity. - 8.2 Client orders are executed through the following different types of entities open to TAM Limited listed in Appendix 1. - 8.3 These entities will have access to the following types of trading venues, including: - venues having regulated market status under MiFID or classed equivalently in countries outside the EEA;

-- 8.4 By using OTC sources of liquidity we will be executing client orders outside a regulated market or MTF.
-You may choose not to have us access OTC sources of liquidity, though this may restrict our ability to execute orders in certain types of instrument or product and/or to obtain the best possible result when executing those orders on your behalf. - 8.5 Thesis will typically pass an order to your custodian or a broker for execution.
-In such cases we will only consider approved and vetted brokers that have execution arrangements that enable us to comply with our obligations to provide best execution and to act in the clients' best interests.
+- trading platforms having Multi-lateral trading facility ("MTF") status and Organised Trading Facilities (OTF) under MiFID II; - Unit Trust / ICVC operators/Authorised Corporate Directors; - other OTC sources of liquidity such as: - order crossing networks and electronic trading platforms not having regulated market or MTF status under MiFID II; - 8.4 By using OTC sources of liquidity we will be executing client orders outside a regulated market or MTF.
+You may choose not to have us access OTC sources of liquidity, though this may restrict our ability to execute orders in certain types of instrument or product and/or to obtain the best possible result when executing those orders on your behalf. - 8.5 Thesis will typically direct a client order to the outsourcing partner registered brokers.
+Where a directed broker is not an approved broker of the outsourcing partner, the order will be rejected back to the client unless the order can be placed with a broker the outsourcing partner views best placed to execute the trade.